maximistic/SlidelyFormApp/README.md

+If the files are not organized properly, download the zip file (slidelytask2.zip) directly and use it.
+It has all the necessary conditions satisfied to run the web app.

 Functionality of Google Forms in a Windows Desktop App:

 For the Desktop App, there are 3 interconnected components - MainForm.vb, CreateSubmissionForm.vb and ViewSubmissionForm.vb